Tendrl/tendrl-ansible/README.md

     $ ansible-playbook -i inventory_file site.yml
     ```

-    Assuming we have deployed ssh keys on the machines and have a cluster
+    Assuming we have deployed ssh keys on the machines and have Gluster
-    already installed and running there.
+    trusted storage pool already installed and running there.

 9)  Log in to your tendrl server at ``http://ip.of.tendrl.server`` with
     ``admin`` user and the default password ``adminuser``.